macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 Fix 6: Manage Desktop Applications

-Reducing desktop cluttering could really boost up Mac’s performance and speed up macOS.
-And so with macOS 13 Ventura update, Apple has introduced a new feature called Desktop Stacks to manage the desktop applications, folders, and files.
-Or if you don’t have macOS Ventura, then merely delete the applications/files or move them to other locations.
+Reducing desktop cluttering could really boost Mac’s performance and speed up macOS.
+And so with the macOS 13 Ventura update, Apple has introduced a new feature called Desktop Stacks to manage the desktop applications, folders, and files.
+Or if you don’t have macOS Ventura, merely delete the applications/files or move them to other locations.

 Delete Trash on Mac